Small Algebraic Central Values of Twists of Elliptic $L$-Functions: Abstract

 \section{Abstract}

 We consider heuristic predictions for small non-zero algebraic central values of twists of the $L$-function of an elliptic curve $E/\Q$ by Dirichlet characters.
-We provide computational evidence for these predictions and consequences of them for instances of an analogue of the Brauer-Siegel theorem.
+We provide computational evidence for these predictions and consequences of them for instances of an analogue of the Brauer-Siegel theorem associated to $E/\Q$ extended to chosen families of cyclic extensions of fixed degree.